What happens next?

 After your application is complete, we'll review it to make a decision.
 The length of time this might take can vary.

-Notice: Due to an unprecedented volume of international applications, admission decisions are taking longer than usual.
+Notice: Due to the high volume of international applications, admission decisions are taking longer than usual.
 We value each of your applications and appreciate your patience as we work hard to address the current backlog.
 For updates on your application status, please refer to MyAdmin.
-We know that choosing a post-secondary path is a big decision and we understand your enthusiasm, however please refrain from re-sending email messages while we work through your applications.
+We know that choosing a post-secondary path is a big decision and we understand your enthusiasm, however, please refrain from re-sending email messages while we work through your applications.
 We will respond to you as soon as possible.